Travel in Austria

 Q19 – The Mall of the 19th District

 This is the shopping center of Vienna’s northern district – the 19th district.
 It features several clothing stores, lingerie, and footwear.
-You’ll find stores like H&M, Benetton, Calzedonia, Jones, etc. This mall can be a good combination with a trip to Kahlenberg Mountain and Grinzing.
+You’ll find stores like H&M, Intimissimi, Calzedonia, etc. This mall can be a good combination with a trip to Kahlenberg Mountain and Grinzing.

 Opening Hours: